 The FRI Advanced Pricing Seminar, held in late spring, brings together a range of industry experts to discuss issues around industry innovation, dynamics, and pricing in the electric industry.
 The FRI also hosts a Hot Topics Hotline discussion forum for its members throughout the year.

 The FRI is housed within the University’s Division of Applied Social Sciences and operates in cooperation with MU Extension.

 Under the academic leadership of the Division of Applied Social Sciences at the University of Missouri, the Financial Research Institute, through its Public Utilities Division, serves as a neutral environment for the comprehensive examination of sound regulatory policy.
 The FRI provides interactive forums for consumers, regulators, industry and educators to facilitate innovation, understanding, and education in public utility policy issues.

 FRI Members represent regulatory, industry, and consumer stakeholders across the United States.
 Members, or the organizations they represent, provide financial support for the FRI.
 Members enjoy insider access to the FRI staff and member network, including discounted registration for FRI events.
 Sponsors who make more significant gifts of time and resources may be invited to have representation on the FRI Advisory Board.
 The Board was established in 1988 as an essential component of the FRI.
 Board members offer professional advice, identify the strategic direction of the FRI, and take leadership identifying and organizing topics and speakers for several FRI programs.
-For more information about membership or sponsorship opportunities, contact Sarah Kent.
+For more information about membership or sponsorship opportunities, contact us at firstname.lastname@example.org.

 State Commission Representation